terrywang/vagrantboxes/archlinux-x86_64.md

 * Download: [Arch Linux x86_64 Vagrant Base Box](http://cloud.terry.im/vagrant/archlinux-x86_64.box)
 * SHA256: `7d86fa3f2830ab164e35fce985d0342f935fcad2cb361df42299823121b8f1f4`

 This is a minimal base box built for [Vagrant](http://www.vagrantup.com/).
-Initially created using VirtualBox 4.2.12 (now 4.3.10) on Ubuntu 12.04 x86_64, guest additions installed.
+Initially created using VirtualBox 4.2.12 (now 4.3.10) on Linux x86_64, guest additions installed.
 Packaged using Vagrant 1.6.3 (initially 1.3.4).

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay bleeding edge.
 If shit happens and it breaks, time to test your troubleshooting skills;-)